2024 Saurya Airlines Bombardier CRJ200 crash: Accident

 On 24 July 2024, Saurya Airlines planned to fly the aircraft from Tribhuvan International Airport to Pokhara International Airport with flight number SAU-FER.
 First Officer Katuwal was the first crew member to enter the aircraft and he started preparing the aircraft for the flight.
-Saurya Airline personnel and ground staff loaded the cargo bay completely full.
+Saurya Airlines personnel and ground staff loaded the cargo bay completely full.
 They also loaded the cabin with passenger baggage and other equipment.
 At 10:08 Nepal Standard Time (NPT, UTC+05:45), the first officer began performing pre-flight checks.
 Thirty minutes later, the flight dispatcher gave details on the weight and balance of the aircraft, which Katuwal used to calculate the V-speeds.
 Captain Shakya arrived in the cockpit at 10:40.
 For the next 20 minutes, the crew and other people on board had discussions relating to the planned maintenance check, the destination airport, and other topics not related to the safety of the flight.
 The engine start-up procedure began at 11:02.

-The pilots began taxiing the aircraft to the threshold of Runway 2.
+The pilots began taxiing the aircraft to the threshold of Runway 02.
 The aircraft entered runway 02, backtracked and began the take-off roll at 11:10:35.
 Twenty seconds later, Shakya began rotating at an airspeed of 120 kn and the pitch rapidly increased to 13° and the roll subsequently increased to 26° right.
-The aircraft reached an airspeed of 131 kn and 11 ft before the stick shaker activated at the same times as the ground proximity warning system.
+The aircraft reached an airspeed of 131 kn and 11 ft before the stick shaker activated at the same time as the ground proximity warning system.
 It subsequently rolled left to 55° while maintaining a pitch of 15°.
-The stick pusher on both control columns and the aircraft pitched down.
+The stick pusher pushed on both control columns and the aircraft pitched down.
 The roll then reversed and increased to 94.6° right.
 The right wing first collided with the ground next to the runway and disintegrated on impact.
 The fuselage of the aircraft slid 1000 ft further into a gorge located east of the runway, between an aircraft hangar and a radar station.